cseanburns/personal_knowledge_mgmt/src/2b-working-with-gen-ai.md

 ([Minamitani, 2024][minamitani_2024]; [Hill, 2025][hill_2025]).

-Engagement with AI is driven less by algorithms that encourage us to endlessly and mindlessly scroll some feed and more about using these technologies for all of our questions or tasks.
+Engagement with AI is driven less by algorithms that encourage us to endlessly and mindlessly scroll some feed and more about developing new AI models that encourage us to keep using AI for all of our questions or tasks.
 On the one hand, engaging substantially with AI is the key to getting good responses, but it can also lead to conspiratorial thinking, as Hill (2025) illustrates.
 This is because AI is the most human of all technologies humankind has created, and like humans, it can give false answers, deceive us, or lead us astray in other ways.
+This is not necessarily because AI wants to deceive us.
+Rather, it's because good reasoning relies on valid, true facts, and reasoning from false or made-up premises leads to false answers.

 In short, as I was told when I was growing up, <q>don't believe everything you read,</q>
-and I believe that axiom is as important as ever.
+and that axiom is as important as ever.
 In addition to the keys to success listed above, verify everything AI tells you.
 Part of the work of this course is to learn how to use information resources to do just that.